jumpt57/appengine-java-starter/README.md

 For more information : https://github.com/google/guice/wiki/Motivation

-### E2E or Function testing
+### E2E or Functional testing

-In order to create function testing (also called e2e testing) a goal of mine was to be able to start the server through a java test.
+In order to create functional testing (also called e2e testing) a goal of mine was to be able to start the server through a java test.
 After a lot of research through the official AppEngine documentation it became apparent that it was mandatory to use :